Treatment For Neurodegenerative Disease

 Previous experiments with animals had already shown that substances from the same chemical group as the apigenin, known as flavonoids, positively affect memory and learning.
 Many studies highlight the potential of flavonoids to preserve and enhance brain function.
 While the effectiveness of flavonoids for brain health is not an entirely new concept, this research is the first to show the positive effects of apigenin directly on human cells and the first to unraveling its mechanism.

-The scientists observed that just by applying apigenin to human stem cells in a dish they become neurons after 25 days — an effect they would not see without the substance.
+By applying apigenin to human stem cells in a dish they become neurons after 25 days — an effect they would not see without the substance.
 Moreover, the neurons that were formed made stronger and sophisticated connections among themselves after being treated with this natural compound.

 “Strong connections between neurons are crucial for good brain function, memory consolidation and learning,” says neuroscientist from IDOR and UFRJ Stevens Rehen, leader author of the paper published in Advances in Regenerative Biology.